JuiceTheGod, West Seattle ‘rising star’ rapper, ‘stripped of his full potential’

 McKoy met his father for the first time at 15, and several men in his family had been incarcerated, which Adams said he used as motivation to go in a more positive direction.
 “Trevon, he knew that he didn’t want to live that life,” she said.
 “The good thing about it is, he knew that somebody else’s past and the things that they had going on had no control over his future.”

-Last year, McKoy landed on the Seattle hip-hop community’s radar with a video for his Master P riff “Make Em Say (Remix),” which was filmed outside a West Seattle community center where he and Gamble used to hang out.
+Last year, McKoy landed on the Seattle hip-hop community’s radar with a video for his Master P riff “Make Em Say (Remix),” which was filmed outside a West Seattle community center where he and Gable used to hang out.
 Many of his songs posted on SoundCloud show reverence for the ’90s rap an uncle turned him on to, sounding more Rap-A-Lot-goes-to-Cali than anything currently coming out of Seattle.

 “He sounds different,” said DJ/producer Shakir Robinson, who performed with McKoy the night he died.
 “A lot of people out here sound like they’re trying to mimic somebody, but Juice is original.”